apache/hadoop/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/committers.md

 While that will not make the problem go away, it will at least make the failure happen at the start of a job.

+(Setting this option will not interfer with the Staging Committers' use of HDFS, as it explicitly sets the algorithm to "2" for that part of its work).

 ## Job/Task fails "Destination path exists and committer conflict resolution mode is FAIL"

 This surfaces when either of two conditions are met.

-1. The Directory committer is used conflict resolution mode == "fail" and the output/destination directory exists.
+1. The Directory committer is used with `fs.s3a.committer.staging.conflict-mode` set to `fail` and the output/destination directory exists.
 The job will fail in the driver during job setup.
-1. the Partitioned Committer is used with conflict resolution mode == "fail" and one of the partitions.
-The specific task(s) generating conflicting data will fail during task commit.
+1. The Partitioned Committer is used with `fs.s3a.committer.staging.conflict-mode` set to `fail`  and one of the partitions.
+The specific task(s) generating conflicting data will fail during task commit, which will cause the entire job to fail.

 If you are trying to write data and want write conflicts to be rejected, this is the correct
 behavior: there was data at the destination so the job was aborted.